Edddush/100-days-of-code/log.md

     title MY 100-DAY CODING JOURNEY
     section LC-1768
       D001: 9: Arrays
-      D---: 9: HashMap
+      D002: 9: Arrays, GCD
       D---: 9: Sets
       D---: 9: Stack
       D---: 9: Queue
       D---: 9: Tree
 ```
 > [!IMPORTANT]
-> All solutions from this log are my own.
+> All solutions from this log are my own
-> I am keeping track of my progress as I go through the challenge.
+> I am keeping track of my progress as I go through the challenge
-> I hope to see constant improvements on performance, algorithms, and data structures choices.
+> I hope to see constant improvements on performance, algorithms, and data structures choices

 ## Day 1
+Public accountability and date on [X](https://x.com/Edddushi/status/1799998093464838351)
 ### Accomplishments
 - Solved the Merge Strings Altenately on Leetcode #1768
 - Learned how to traverse an array with multiple indices
+### Challenges
 - Struggled understanding all moving parts at first, I started actually thinking out loud at the end

 <details>